Have you ever had to pack for a very important occasion and had no idea what to bring?

 Lip Balm – Between all the breathing and dry hospital air, you will want something to keep your lips moisturized.

 Eye care products – do you wear glasses or contacts?
 Take all the cases and solutions you need, in case you want to change things up.
+You can wear either, but your eyes can tend to get dry when wearing contacts.

 Hair ties- you will want the hair out of your face and off your neck.
 Bring several ties or clips and make sure your partner and doula know where they are.